-Readers, please enjoy this guest blog post by Sasha Graham, author of Tarot Diva, 365 Tarot Spreads, 365 Tarot Spells, and the new Llewellyn's Complete Book of the Rider-Waite-Smith Tarot.
+Readers, please enjoy this guest blog post by Sasha Graham, author of several books and decks, including The Dark Wood Tarot and the new Magic of Tarot.

 The Magic of Tarot is my new book providing everything one needs to create a magical tarot practice.
 I've created this handy A to Z Guide of reminders and things to remember as you fly down the path of tarot and divination.
 Good luck and cast your cards well!

 Always read for you or another's highest good.

 Be kind to yourself and others with the cards.